api2cart/swift5-sdk/docs/CartAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import OpenAPIClient

-let storeId = "storeId_example" // String | Store Id (optional)
 let start = 987 // Int | This parameter sets the number from which you want to get entities (optional) (default to 0) let count = 987 // Int | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional) (default to 10) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "id,name,enabled") let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
+Max allowed count=250 (optional) (default to 10) let storeId = "storeId_example" // String | Store Id (optional) let responseFields = "responseFields_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) let params = "params_example" // String | Set this parameter in order to choose which entity fields you want to retrieve (optional) (default to "id,name,enabled") let exclude = "exclude_example" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all (optional)

 // cart.shipping_zones.list
-CartAPI.cartShippingZonesList(storeId: storeId, start: start, count: count, params: params, responseFields: responseFields, exclude: exclude) { (response, error) in
+CartAPI.cartShippingZonesList(start: start, count: count, storeId: storeId, responseFields: responseFields, params: params, exclude: exclude) { (response, error) in
     guard error == nil else {
         print(error)
         return